AZAvein/obs-studio/README.rst

    the coding and commit guidelines: https://github.com/jp9000/obs-studio/blob/master/CONTRIBUTING.rst

- - If you wish to contribute translations, do not submit code.
+ - If you wish to contribute translations, do not submit pull requests.
    Instead, please use Crowdin.
 For more information read this thread: https://obsproject.com/forum/threads/how-to-contribute-translations-for-obs.16327/

  - Other ways to contribute are by helping people out with support on